Advances in Clinical and Experimental Medicine

 Abbreviations

-If an abbreviation is introduced in the text, it should be explained when a given term or name of the institution appears in the text for the first time; then, only abbreviation should be used, not the full expression (unless the expression appears at the beginning of the sentence).
-Do not begin a sentence with an abbreviation.
+If an abbreviation is introduced in the text, it should be explained when a given term or name of the institution appears in the text for the first time; then, only the abbreviation should be used, not the full expression (unless the expression appears at the beginning of the sentence).
+Do not begin a sentence with an abbreviation or acronym.

 All abbreviations in the abstract should be explained in the abstract and then again in the main text (the abstract and the main text are treated as separate texts).
 All abbreviations appearing in a table/figure or its caption must be explained in the legend of a given table/figure, even if they appear also in the main text or in other tables/figures – each table/figure has to be fully comprehensible when viewed outside the context of the whole paper.